 Playing fast and loose with sleep makes us feel (and sometimes act) like grumpy toddlers.
-But because sleep deprivation is the norm, we continue to stay up too late, answer emails from bed and ignore the fact that our off switch is ours to manage.
-While we wildly careen through our lives, ramping up our mornings with caffeine, winding down the evenings with alcohol, we ignore signs that our lack of sleep is killing us..
+But because sleep deprivation is the norm, we continue to stay up too late, answer emails from bed and ignore the fact that our “OFF” switch is ours to manage.
+While we wildly careen through our lives, ramping up our mornings with caffeine, winding down the evenings with alcohol, we ignore signs our lack of sleep may be actually killing us.

 If you think sleep is a waste of time, here’s a sneak peek at your future self…

-7 things your future will (NOT) thank you for…
+7 things your future can thank sleep deprivation for…

+Sleep deprivation can make you sad.
 Sleep and depression have an unholy alliance.
 People who are depressed often suffer from insomnia and vice versa.
-According to the National Sleep Foundation, “Insomnia is very common among depressed patients.
-Evidence suggests that people with insomnia have a ten-fold risk of developing depression compared with those who sleep well.”
+According to experts, insomnia is very common among depressed patients and evidence suggests that people with insomnia have a ten-fold risk of developing depression compared with those who sleep well.

-In 2010, the British Medical Journal released a study that showed how our looks change when we’re sleep deprived and how others see that in our faces.
+Sleep deprivation can make you ugly.
+In 2010, the British Medical Journal released a study that showed how our looks change when we’re sleep deprived – and how others see that in our faces.
 “Our findings show that sleep-deprived people appear less healthy, less attractive and more tired compared with when they are well rested,” wrote researchers.
 “This suggests that humans are sensitive to sleep-related facial cues.”

+Sleep deprivation can make you fat.
 During sleep, our bodies produce hormones that keep appetites in check.
-When we don’t get the sleep we need, we crave salty, sweet foods remember those all-nighters in college?
+When we don’t get the sleep we need, we crave salty, sweet foods – remember those all-nighters in college?
 If you sleep less than six hours a night, you’re more likely to become obese than someone who sleeps more than 7 hours a night.
-Imagine yourself 20 or 30 or 40 pounds heavier reason enough to go to bed early tonight?
+Imagine yourself 20 or 30 or 40 pounds heavier – reason enough to go to bed early tonight?

 For guys, the story gets worse.
 The heavier you are, the more estrogen you produce.
 Talk about an emasculating cycle.